ipspace/netlab/docs/install.md

 # Installation

-*netsim-tools* is a Python3 package that runs on Python 3.7 or later on Windows, MacOS, or Linux.
+*netlab* is a Python3 package[^NSL] that runs on Python 3.7 or later on Windows, MacOS, or Linux.
 It's a high-level abstraction and orchestration tool that relies on other tools to provide the low-level functionality:

+[^NSL]: For legacy reasons, the *netlab* Python code resides in *netsim.\** modules.

 * VM/container virtualization: VirtualBox (Windows or MacOS), KVM (Linux) or Docker (Linux)
 * Virtualization API: libvirt (used with KVM on Linux)